Population estimates

 Finally, an adjustment is made so that the population for all the departments or regions coincides with the national population estimate.

-Secondly, the population at departmental and regional levels is distributed by age group, using civil status statistics by gender and age and extending the observed trends across the migratory flows by gender and age with the population censuses.
+Secondly, the population at departmental and regional levels is distributed by age group, using civil status statistics by gender and age group and extending the observed trends across the migratory flows by gender and age group with the population censuses.